renaissance-publishing/renaissance/content/chapters/18-representing-a-character.md

   - Aptitudes

-      - represents a character’s fundamental mental abilities—how intelligent they are, how intuitive they are, etc.
+      - represents a character’s fundamental mental abilities — how intelligent they are, how intuitive they are, etc.

       - Each Aptitude has a *rating* between 5 and 40, representing your